icewolfz/jiMUD/docs/codeeditor.designer.md

 The room editor allows you to edit the currently selected rooms, if rooms have different property values, that property will remain blank until edited.
 Pressing escape inside any active property editor will cancel the editor and not modify the value, pressing enter or clicking outside of the editor will confirm the change and update the value.

-### Advanced

-Advanced options for when creating a room

-- `Type` The room type, either an area base room or a standard room type
-- `Background` a css background color to make the room stand out in the map, not used for anything else
-- `Sub Area` An optional subarea name that will be used when creating code
-- `Sounds` Sounds the player can listen to with the listen command
-  - `Sound` the sound to listen to
-  - `Description` the sound to display
-- `Smells` smells for the room
-  - `Smell` the smell
-  - `Description` the smell to display
-- `Searches` searches the player can, in general this should be used to create stubs and expanded once the area is generated
-  - `search` what to search
-  - `Message` if a string will be displayed to player
-  - `function` if in the format of (:name:) it will generate a function stub to later fill in with more advanced search code
-- `Base properties` settings that effect how the base inherit object is handled
-  - `No Items` replace inherited base object items, if false items are merged with base items, and any with the same name are replaced with current
-  - `No Monsters` disable base inherited monsters
-  - `No objects` disable base inherited objects
-  - `No forage` do not return inherited forage object function
-  - `No rummage` do not return inherited rummage object function
-- `Forage Objects` objects to return when a player forages for food
-  - `Name` the object to return
-  - `Random` the chance it is this object
-- `Rummage Objects` objects to return when a player rummages for materials
-  - `Name` the object to return
-  - `Random` the chance it is this object
-- `Custom properties` custom properties you may want to set for a room

 ### Description

 The basic properties used to describe the room